 Key takeaways

 Wegovy is FDA-approved for weight loss.
-Mounjaro is only approved to treat type 2 diabetes, though some doctors may prescribe it off-label for weight loss.
+Mounjaro is only approved to treat type 2 diabetes.

-Some research suggests that tirzepatide (the active ingredient in Mounjaro) is more effective for weight loss and blood sugar management.
+Research suggests that tirzepatide (the active ingredient in Mounjaro and Zepbound) is more effective for weight loss and blood sugar management.

-While these medications share some similarities and can both be effective tools for weight loss, they are two distinct drugs with some key differences.
-Wegovy is approved for weight loss, while Mounjaro isn’t, though some providers may still prescribe it off-label for that purpose.
+When looking into weight loss treatments, many people find themselves comparing Wegovy (semaglutide) and Mounjaro (tirzepatide).
+Both medications share some similarities and can both be effective tools for weight loss, but they are two distinct medications with some key differences.
+Wegovy is approved for weight loss, while Mounjaro is FDA-approved for type 2 diabetes.
+Tirzepatide, the active ingredient in Mounjaro, is FDA-approved for chronic weight management under the brand name Zepbound.

 Wegovy vs. Mounjaro: what’s the difference?

 Wegovy and Mounjaro are both injectable medications called glucagon-like peptide-1 receptor agonists, or GLP-1s.
-While they are similar medications, they do have some key differences, including their active ingredients, approved indications, costs, and slight differences in how they work.
+While similar, they have some key differences, including their active ingredients, approved indications, costs, and mechanism of action.

 What is Wegovy?

 Drug class: Wegovy is a glucagon-like peptide-1 (GLP-1) receptor agonist.
-The active ingredient in Wegovy is semaglutide.
+Its active ingredient is semaglutide.

-Indication(s): Wegovy is a GLP-1 medication approved by the US Food and Drug Administration (FDA)for weight management in adults with obesity or adults with overweight who also have a related condition like high blood pressure, type 2 diabetes, or high cholesterol.
-It’s also approved for children 12 and older with obesity.
-It’s also approved to reduce the risk of major cardiovascular events (like heart attack and stroke) in adults with heart disease who have obesity or overweight.
+Indication(s): Wegovy is FDA-approved for chronic weight management in adults with obesity or adults with overweight who have a related health condition, such as high blood pressure, type 2 diabetes, or high cholesterol.
+The injection is also approved for weight management in adolescents 12 and older with obesity.
+Both the injection and pill are approved to reduce the risk of major cardiovascular events — such as heart attack and stroke — in adults with cardiovascular disease who have obesity or overweight.
+The Wegovy pill is approved for adults only.

 Dosing: Wegovy comes in five dose strengths: 0.25 mg, 0.5 mg, 1 mg, 1.7 mg, and 2.4 mg.
-The dosing schedule for Wegovy typically starts at the lowest dose (0.25 mg) Your healthcare provider may then gradually increase your dose every four weeks, depending on how well you tolerate the medication.
+The dosing schedule for Wegovy typically starts at the lowest dose (0.25 mg).
+A healthcare provider may then gradually increase the dose every four weeks, depending on tolerability.
+For patients who have tolerated the 2.4 mg injection for at least four weeks and need additional weight loss support, a higher-dose option — Wegovy HD (7.2 mg) — was FDA-approved in March 2026.
+The Wegovy pill comes in four strengths: 1.5 mg, 4 mg, 9 mg, and 25 mg, with a starting dose of 1.5 mg once daily and a maintenance dose of 25 mg once daily.

-Mechanism of action: Wegovy works by mimicking GLP-1, a type of hormone made in the intestines.
-GLP-1 may help promote weight loss by suppressing appetite and slowing down parts of digestion to help you feel full longer.
+Mechanism of action: Wegovy works by mimicking GLP-1, a hormone produced in the intestines.
+GLP-1 may help promote weight loss by suppressing appetite and slowing digestion to promote a longer feeling of fullness.

 What is Mounjaro?